polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 ```

 You have now created your first Hyperlambda endpoint, and you can already invoke it using the [following
 URL](http://localhost:4444/magic/modules/tutorials/hello).
-Make sure you get the port correctly.
+Make sure you use the correct port.
 4444 is
-the correct port if you're using the docker images, and might need to be changed to e.g. 5000 if you're
+the correct port if you're using the docker images, and you'll need to change it to 5000 if you're
 using the source code version of Magic.
 Notice how Magic automatically transforms your lambda object to
-JSON, and returns it as follows.
+JSON and returns it as follows.
+JSON is Magic's default response type unless explicitly changed by you.

 ```json
 {"result":"Hello World"}